 I returned, looking the part, and took my place with the twenty or so other chefs milling around the sprawling kitchen for the last few hours of morning prep.
-It is by far the largest I’ve ever been in, and despite its size, every single corner had in it a chef hard at work.
+It is one of the largest I’ve ever been in but, despite its size, every single corner had in it a chef hard at work.

-It was tough to know where to stand, and I put myself by one of the sinks to wait for Fabrice, who had retreated to his office briefly.
+It was tough to know where to put myself initially and so I perched by one of the sinks to wait for Fabrice, who had retreated to his office briefly, as he wanted to show make sure I knew how the kitchen worked before letting me loose.
 Next to me was a whole cow’s head soaking in the basin.

-After a quick introduction to the two sous chefs in the Waterside kitchen, Raj and Alex, I was given my first job in a three star kitchen, which was to pick red vein sorrel for a set of canapes.
-I was on the pass and I could see the wait staff preparing stunning crockery for the tables on the other side, with glimmering cutlery following soon after.
-Everything they carried seemed either gold or silver, and they were all dressed to the nines.
+After a quick introduction to the two sous chefs in the Waterside kitchen, Raj and Alex, I was given my first job in a three Michelin star kitchen, which was to pick red vein sorrel for a set of canapes.
+I was working on the pass and could see the wait staff preparing stunning crockery for the tables on the other side with glimmering cutlery following soon after.
+Everything they carried seemed either gold or silver and they were all dressed immaculately.

-I was on the pass with a commis named Simone.
-He was soon to be promoted to a CDP and was very enthusiastic throughout, clearly proud of his progression.
-And with my sorrel picked, he asked me to wind marinated snails in string and Clingfilm, as well as peel and chop carrots.
-I managed everything thrown at me with little fuss and I felt very much part of the team.
+On the pass with me was a commis named Simone.
+He was soon to be promoted to a CDP and was very enthusiastic throughout, clearly proud of his progression (and rightly so).
+With my sorrel picked, he asked me to wind marinated snails in string and Clingfilm, as well as peel and chop carrots.
+I managed everything thrown at me with little fuss and it was thrilling to feel very much part of the team.

 On my second day, however, I was given a colander full of boiled potatoes.
 This was when things took a turn for the worse.
 Alex, one of the sous, said that he wanted me to scrape the potatoes of their skin, so I grabbed a paring knife and got to work.
 I raced through, hoping my speed would be appreciated.
 Alex came back to check on my progress soon after, and this is when the shouting started.